Comstock Holding Companies (NASDAQ:CHCI) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Comstock Holding Companies (NASDAQ:CHCI – Get Rating) in a report released on Friday.
+StockNews.com started coverage on shares of Comstock Holding Companies (NASDAQ:CHCI – Get Rating) in a report released on Saturday.
 The firm issued a buy rating on the construction company’s stock.

-A number of hedge funds have recently made changes to their positions in the stock.
-Geode Capital Management LLC increased its position in Comstock Holding Companies by 2.4% during the fourth quarter.
-Geode Capital Management LLC now owns 135,377 shares of the construction company’s stock worth $659,000 after acquiring an additional 3,168 shares during the period.
-Dimensional Fund Advisors LP bought a new position in Comstock Holding Companies during the third quarter worth $164,000.
-Finally, Citadel Advisors LLC bought a new position in Comstock Holding Companies during the second quarter worth $110,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Geode Capital Management LLC increased its position in Comstock Holding Companies by 2.4% during the 4th quarter.
+Geode Capital Management LLC now owns 135,377 shares of the construction company’s stock valued at $659,000 after purchasing an additional 3,168 shares during the period.
+Dimensional Fund Advisors LP purchased a new position in Comstock Holding Companies during the 3rd quarter valued at about $164,000.
+Finally, Citadel Advisors LLC purchased a new position in Comstock Holding Companies during the 2nd quarter valued at about $110,000.
 7.03% of the stock is currently owned by institutional investors and hedge funds.

 Comstock Holding Companies, Inc develops, operates, and manages of mixed-use and transit-oriented properties primarily in the Washington, DC metropolitan area.
 The company operates a portfolio of 34 operating assets, which include 14 commercial assets totaling approximately 2.2 million square feet; 6 multifamily assets totaling 1,636 units; and 14 commercial garages with approximately 11,000 parking spaces.